 Our products or technologies may contain undetected errors or defects when first introduced or as new versions or new products or technologies are released.
 Disruptions affecting the introduction or release of, or other performance problems with, our products or technologies may damage our customers' businesses and could harm their and our reputations.
 If that occurs, we may incur significant costs, the attention of our key personnel could be diverted, or other significant customer relations problems may arise.
 We may also be subject to warranty and liability claims for damages related to errors or defects in our products or technologies.
-In addition, if we do not meet industry or quality standards, if applicable, our products or technologies could harm our business and operating results.
+In addition, if we do not meet industry or quality standards, if applicable, our products may be subject to recall.
+A material liability claim, recall or other occurrence that harms our reputation or decreases market acceptance of our products or technologies could harm our business and operating results.